Matrix guides¶

 Arch: team members can use the

-There is also this partial list of public home servers.
+There is also this list of home servers accepting registration from the public.

 Picking an app¶